 To revoke 3rd party app access to your Gmail data go to Google Account settings.

-Click on application and on the right side app info bar, click the Revoke Access button.
+Click on the application and on the right-side app info bar, click the Revoke Access button.

 To revoke 3rd party app access to your Facebook account go to settings -> apps, select Logged in with Facebook.